Disposable razors are the default choice of most men. Unfortunately, the wrong decision may end up causing a lot of irritation and razor burn.

 Also, the head of the razor is pretty wide, which in turn reduces shaving time and gives more stability when you shave.

-These razors are heavy compared to other brands which gives it a better feel and you don’t need to put as much weight.
+These razors are massive compared to other brands, which give it a better feel, and you don’t need to put as much weight.

 Many didn’t seem to like the razor’s new design despite some of its benefits.

 The lube strip does not last very long, but it does give you a good shave.